mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 The if block only includes the code inside it if the condition is true.
 In this case, it checks for the existence of //Menu(2)//.
 If it exists then the code inside will be processed and the menu will be shown.
 Otherwise the code will not be processed and the menu will not be shown.

 Now that we have two levels of navigation, it would also be useful to include some "breadcrumbs".
-Find //<div id="Content" class="typography">// and underneath it add:
+Find *<div id="Content" class="typography">* and underneath it add:

 	:::html
 	<div class="breadcrumbs">